Hazelnut Combine Development

 Detailed Working Drawings

-Once structural analysis of the frame has largely been completed, the combine will be detailed using Onshape, a computer-aided design (CAD) program that is delivered over the Internet and makes extensive use of cloud computing.
+Individual part drawings are being accumulated as fabrication progresses.
+Once the build is complete, the combine will be detailed using Onshape, a computer-aided design (CAD) program that is delivered over the Internet and makes extensive use of cloud computing.

-As the hazelnut combine is still in the design phase, their are no testing/performance results to report at this time
+As the hazelnut combine is still in the design and fabrication phase, their are no testing/performance results to report at this time.

 Educational & Outreach Activities